-Yellowcard front man Ryan Key, the album is the first the band has recorded that matches the energy of their breakout 2003 release Ocean Avenue.
+Yellowcard front man Ryan Key told Alternative Addiction, the band's new album is the first the band has recorded that matches the energy of their breakout 2003 release Ocean Avenue.